 Essential Oil – You need a good quality essential oil.
 Make sure you buy from a reputable dealer.
 It may be a little dearer, but you know where it comes from and as you only use a few drops and it lasts for ages and ages, it doesn’t really cost that much at the end of the day.
 When you have got your oil, you will need a:

-Diffuser – I also use rosemary in an essential oil diffuser in the lounge, because it smells quite nice, although I have to admit, I usually use Lavender oil in it more than rosemary, because I like the smell better for the lounge and that also helps with memory – gosh you would think I would be ‘Brain or Britain, wouldn’t you’?
+Diffuser – I also use rosemary in an essential oil diffuser in the lounge, because it makes the room smell quite lovely.
+I have to admit, I usually use Lavender oil in it more than rosemary, because I like the smell better for the lounge and that also helps with memory – gosh you would think I would be ‘Brain or Britain’, wouldn’t you?

-Decorative Tin – Again, as the ‘Roll-On’ above, buy spare tins and make your own mix up.
+Decorative Tin – Again, as the ‘Roll-On’ above, buy spare tins and make your mix.
 You cannot use plastic containers for essential oils unless it explicitly says so.